-Concussion Screening and Treatment: One of the specialty services that Legacy Medical Centers provides is free baseline concussion screening for all athletes ten years of age or older.
+One of the specialty services that Legacy Medical Centers provides is free baseline concussion screening for all athletes 10 years of age or older.
 We at Legacy Medical Centers want everyone to be aware of the serious dangers of concussions.
 It is our belief that baseline screening for athletes is essential for proper treatment should a concussive injury occur.
-We are proud to offer free baseline ImPACTTM neurocognitive and BIODEXTM balance/vestibular assessments.
+We are proud to offer free baseline SportGait testing.

-Baseline Testing refers to neurocognitive testing under normal conditions before injury, often conducted in the pre-season.
+Baseline testing refers to neurocognitive testing under normal conditions before injury, often conducted in the pre-season.
 The baseline test provides a snapshot of how one’s brain functions in normal, everyday circumstances.
-During the baseline testing the athlete and/or parent will complete a demographic questionnaire that provides contact information and his or her medical and academic history.
+During the baseline testing, the athlete and/or parent will complete a demographic questionnaire that provides contact information and his or her medical and academic history.
 It takes ~30 minutes to complete the baseline test.
-The testing application formulates “baseline data” which is stored on a secure, HIPPA compliant server at ImPACT Testing Services, Inc. which can be retrieved anytime at a later date if an athlete sustains a concussion.

 All test-takers will need to sign a consent form in order to participate.
 Ages 10 and older are able to participate in the testing.
-Anyone under 18-years of age will require their parents’ written permission in order to participate in baseline testing.
+Anyone under 18 years of age will be required to provide their parents’ written permission in order to participate in baseline testing.

-- Post-Injury Testing is conducted by medical or appropriate health care professionals having specialized training and credentialing by ImPACT (Credentialed ImPACT Consultant) to interpret and evaluate post-testing composite scores for abnormalities.
-These trained professionals will objectively base concussion management decisions and the the decision for return to play on post-test comparisons.
+The testing is conducted by medical or appropriate health care professionals having specialized training and credentialing by SportGait to interpret and evaluate post-testing composite scores for abnormalities.
+These trained professionals will objectively base concussion management decisions and the decision for return-to-play on post-test comparisons.
 Hence, more consistent, objective, and safer decisions can then be made about an injured athlete returning to play.